 It’s official.
-Energy costs are rising and we need to take a pro-active approach to reducing both our carbon footprint and our utility bills.
-For relatively small effort, big gains can be made in the area of domestic energy savings.
-Take a look at some of these easy to achieve tips that could help draw the sting out of the next energy bill that hits the doormat.
+Energy costs are rising and we need to take a proactive approach to reduce both our carbon footprint and our utility bills.
+For relatively small efforts, big gains can be made in the area of domestic energy savings.
+There are many small changes you could make to your home from small changes such as Plantation Shutters Installation to possibly help keep a draft out, along with using some wall installation to keep the heat in your home.
+Modifications can be easily made.
+Take a look at some of these easy-to-achieve tips that could help draw the sting out of the next energy bill that hits the doormat.

 Turn it down

 When winter beckons we all reach for the thermostat to turn up the heating without really thinking about it.
 For every degree, the thermostat is adjusted downwards it is possible to save a whopping 65!
 Experiment with lowering the room temperature by degrees, the change is so subtle it is unlikely to be noticed.
 Conversely, if you have to air-condition, adjust it upwards in the summer.
 The lower you have it set, the harder it’s going to have to work.
 This can increase energy consumption and make it more likely that it’ll break down.
 If your AC does break down, google “Global Cooling: AC Tune Up” to find an example of a company that can fix it for you, and that can also change things like filters to get it running more efficiently.
 An efficient appliance uses less energy and therefore saves you money, so it’s a no-brainer.